-Within AgencyAnalytics, track these metrics with the Google Business Profile integration, which looks like this:
+Within AgencyAnalytics, track and report on these metrics with the Google Business Profile integration, which looks like this:

-Within this dashboard, quickly see how all your key performance indicators for your Google Business Profile are doing.
+Within this dashboard, all your key performance indicators for your Google Business Profile are available at a glance.

 As previously discussed, the goal of SEO is to: